roubertedgar/workshoptw/README.md

 setResult(Activity.RESULT_OK, intent)
 finish()
 ```
- and tells the ViewModel to save our place passing the created Place wit:
+ and tells the ViewModel to save our place passing the created Place witch will be:

 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {